tannergooding/designs/accepted/2021/workloads/workload-installation.md

 ### Workload Pack installation records and garbage collection

-A workload pack installation record for a workload pack that is in use will be an empty file with the path `<DOTNET ROOT>/sdk-manifests/.installedpacks/v1/<Pack ID>/<Pack Version>/<SdkFeatureBand>/.active`.
+A workload pack installation record will be a folder with the path `<DOTNET ROOT>/sdk-manifests/.installedpacks/v1/<Pack ID>/<Pack Version>/`.
 The `v1` element in the path gives us some flexibility to change the format in a later version if we need to.
-If the folder exists but the `.active` file doesn't, that indicates that the SDK Band no longer needs the workload pack, but that the files may be on disk and may be used by another band.
-When there are no SDK bands with an `.active` file for the installation record, then the workload pack can be deleted from disk, and then the whole workload pack installation record folder can be deleted.
+A reference count for an SDK feature band will be a `<SdkFeatureBand>` folder under the installation record folder.
+When there are no SDK band reference count folders under a workload pack installation record folder, then the workload pack can be deleted from disk, and then the whole workload pack installation record folder can be deleted.

 Thus, the garbage collection process will be as follows: